Steve Simpson has spent over 20 years fighting for freedom.

 Steve has worked on many high-profile Supreme Court cases, including Arizona Free Enterprise Club’s Freedom Club PAC v.
 Bennett, a successful challenge to Arizona’s public financing law for political campaigns, and Swedenburg v.
 Kelly, which freed wineries to sell wine across state lines.
 He was lead counsel in SpeechNow.org v.
 FEC, the D.C.
 Circuit case that created super PACs in 2010.
 At PLF, Steve led the effort against CDC’s unlawful eviction moratorium, resulting in a win in Skyworks v.
 CDC in 2021, the first district court decision holding that the moratorium exceeded CDC’s authority.

-Steve has spoken and written on a wide variety of legal and policy issues.
+He has spoken and written on a wide variety of legal and policy issues.
 He has testified in Congress and briefed congressional staffers.
-He has been interviewed on scores of television and radio programs, including PBS News Hour, Stossel, and The Rubin Report.
-His writings have appeared in many publications, including The Wall Street Journal and The Washington Post.
-In 2014, Steve was a Lincoln Fellow at the Claremont Institute.
+He has been interviewed on scores of television and radio programs, including PBS News Hour, Stossel, and The Rubin Report, and his writings have appeared in many publications, including The Wall Street Journal and The Washington Post.
 He is the editor of Defending Free Speech (ARI Press, 2016).

 Steve earned his law degree magna cum laude from New York Law School in 1994.
 Following law school, he clerked for a federal district judge in the Southern District of Florida and spent several years as a litigator at Shearman & Sterling.

-When he’s not at work or spending time with his wife and three daughters, Steve can usually be found mucking around in the woods at his cabin on Shenandoah Mountain.
+When he’s not at work, Steve can usually be found mucking around in the woods at his cabin in the Shenandoah mountains.